1. What does ENSEMBLE mean?

 12. Are there future events planned?

-Yes, the ETPC meeting will occur on January 26th, 2022 and the final event of the ENSEMBLE project is organised on March 17th, 2022.
-In the next week the ENSEMBLE website will be updated with details about the two events.
+Yes, the ETPC meeting will occur on February 23rd, 2022 and the final event of the ENSEMBLE project is organised on March 17th, 2022.

 13. I’m interested in the project, who I can contact to learn more about it?